lycan-city/werewolf-brain/README.md

 We use a **game** object to describe a scenario.
 This object contains the number of *players*, the game *weight* and the *deck* itself.
 The game weight gives you an idea of how balanced is the game.
-Positive weight means a game in favor to the Villagers, negatives means the opposite: a game in favor to the Werewolves.
+Positive weight means a game in favor to the Villagers, negative means the opposite: a game in favor to the other non-Villagers cards.

 ### game Object
 Game for ***p*** players, weight ***w*** and the cards ( ***v***